opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 ### Viewer Interaction Provider

 When a state property changes, the viewer redraws the structure using the `drawAppearance` prop passed to the viewer component.
 To modify the viewer appearance without a redraw, include a `ViewerInteractionProvider`.
-In particular, a `ViewerInteractionProvider` is needed for basic hover and click behavior, as well as any custom highlighting - such as adding arbitrary shapes to the viewer or using the viewer's builtin labels.
+In particular, a `ViewerInteractionProvider` is needed for hover and click interaction, as well as any custom highlighting - such as adding arbitrary shapes to the viewer or using the viewer's builtin labels.

 Like `ViewerProvider`, `ViewerInteractionProvider` takes `initialState` and `reducer` props.
 Any component inside a `<ViewerInteractionProvider>` can import the following (from the same file as the provider comes from):